 The “Gents” (left) and “Ladies” signs at the Cafe Korb – photo Robert Pimm

 Cafe Landtmann (Universitätsring, 1st District).
-The Landtmann is one of the most famous Vienna cafes and meeting places, sitting on the Ringstrasse close to the Burgtheater, the Town Hall, the University and a host of city centre attractions.
+The Landtmann is one of the most famous and venerable Vienna cafes and meeting places, sitting on the Ringstrasse close to the Burgtheater, the Town Hall, the University and a host of city centre attractions.
 From the outside it is unexceptional; but inside, a series of spectacular linked rooms offer a host of cosy seating options – once you can get a waiter to take you to a table.
 The atmosphere is bustling and cosmopolitan, with plenty of both Viennese and tourists, and the uniformed waiters rushing around holding trays stacked with coffee and cakes can be a bit intimidating on a first visit.

 Cafe Morgenstern (Sankt-Ulrichs-Platz 5, 7th District).
-Hidden off the street in the beautiful but curiously underpopulated St Ulrichs Platz, the Morgenstern is determinedly grungy and alternative.
+Hidden off the street in the beautiful but curiously underpopulated St Ulrichs Platz, the Morgenstern is a determinedly grungy and alternative Vienna cafe.
 Everyone is cool and hanging out, both staff and waiters.
 The interior is fetchingly shabby and somewhat Gothic with a sense of numerous regulars and a hint of post-communist retro-chic in the illuminated red star.
 Best feature for me was the terrace outside, with an immense sense of place.
 We enjoyed a decent Schladminger BioZwickl and a “Baguette Morgenstern”.
 Worth a visit if you fancy something different off the beaten track.

 The grunge decor in the Morgenstern – RP

 Cafe Museum (Operngasse, 1st District).
-Occupying a prominent position on the corner of the Karlsplatz opposite the “Third Man” tours, the Naschmarkt and the Secession, the Cafe Museum is the epitome of an traditional coffee house which has been restored to modern standards.
+Occupying a prominent position on the corner of the Karlsplatz opposite the “Third Man” tours, the Naschmarkt and the Secession, the Cafe Museum is the epitome of an traditional Vienna coffee house which has been restored to modern standards.
 It used to be my regular in the mid-’80s when I lived nearby in the Wiedner Hauptstrasse.
-As the pictures below show, the restoration has improved the external appearance of the cafe, which serves a comprehensive range of food and drink in a tastefully-restored interior and boasts a large terrace outside.
+As the pictures below show, the restoration has improved the external appearance of the cafe, which serves a comprehensive range of food and drink in a tastefully-restored interior and boasts a large terrace.
 The Cafe Museum also runs a respected series of literary readings and, like the best cafes, doesn’t rush you.
 Service on my latest visit was fine.
 But the restored cafe perhaps lacks the charm which makes cafes like the Sperl, Hawelka or Braunerhof stand out for me.